la2050/archive/_projects/2016/fostermore-because-no-child-makes-it-alone.md

   over a 6-8 week effort.
 Further the long-term impact could yield an estimated 5,700-7,000 additional foster parents starting 18 months from the date of execution.
-project_image_2: 5007408255741-team91.png
-empty_column_1: ''
 organization_name: Children's Action Network (CAN)
 organization_website: www.fostermore.org
-organization_name_2: Children's Action Network (CAN)
-organization_activity: >-
-  FosterMore highlights the amazing potential of youth in the foster care system and encourages all of us to play a part in ensuring that they receive the support and guidance they need to thrive.
-ein: '943213100'

 ---